charlotte9524/ANNAVQA/README.md

 ### Quality Prediction
 #### Full-Reference Model Quality Prediction
 The FR model weights provided in `./models/FR_model` are the saved weights when running on LIVE-SJTU.
+During training, we randomly split each database into three sets: a training set (80% of the A/V sequences), a validation set (20% of the A/V sequences) and a testing set (20% of the A/V sequences) without overlapping each other.
+We train models only on the training set, find the top models `./models/NR_model` on the validation set (PowerDig class and RedKayak class) and test the top model on the testing set (FootMusic class and Sparks class).
 ```
 python FR_LS_test.py --ref_video_path='./ref_test.yuv' --dis_video_path='./dis_test.yuv' --dis_audio_path='./dis_test.wav' --ref_audio_path='./ref_test.wav' --frame_rate=24
 ```